FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Methodology

 \subsection{Custom Loss Function}

 Loss functions are critical in steering the learning process.
-For flood management, since no ground truth is available, independent metrics of performance are needed.
-An obvious one is the total time (Figure \ref{fig:loss} (a)) for which the water levels either exceed the \textit{flooding threshold} or dip below the \textit{water wastage threshold}.
-Another related metric is the extent to which the limits are exceeded to signify the severity of floods or water wastage (Figure \ref{fig:loss} (b)).
+An obvious one is the total time (Figure \ref{fig:loss_a}) for which the water levels either exceed the \textit{flooding threshold} or dip below the \textit{water wastage threshold}.
+Another related metric is the extent to which the limits are exceeded to signify the severity of floods or water wastage (Figure \ref{fig:loss_b}).
 The lower threshold for flood management is important in practice, since it prevents water wastage, thereby supporting irrigation, facilitating navigation, and maintaining ecological balance.
 It also prevents the optimization methods from trivially recommending the depletion of valuable water resources to prevent future flooding.
-The above metrics suggest the following components for the loss function for our models.
-The final loss function is a balanced combination of $\mathcal{L}_1$ and $\mathcal{L}_2$ in Eq. (\ref{eq:total_loss}).
+The $\mathcal{L}_1$ and $\mathcal{L}_2$ represent the \textit{flooding} and \textit{water wastage} losses, respectively, and the final loss function is a balanced combination as shown in Eq. (\ref{eq:total_loss}).

-where $N$ is the number of water level locations of interest; $k$ is the length of prediction horizon; $X^{flood}$ and $X^{waste}$ represent the thresholds for flooding and water wastage; and their capped versions, $\hat{X}^{flood}$ and $\hat{X}^{waste}$ are obtained using the evaluator module.
+where $N$ is the number of water level locations of interest; $k$ is the length of prediction horizon; $X^{flood}$ and $X^{waste}$ represent the thresholds for flooding and water wastage; and the capped version, $\hat{X}^{water}$, is obtained using the \texttt{Evaluator} module.
 The combined loss function is given by:

-where $\alpha/\beta$ dictates the relative importance of $\mathcal{L}_1$ and $\mathcal{L}_2$.
+where $c_1/c_2$ dictates the relative importance of $\mathcal{L}_1$ and $\mathcal{L}_2$.